AI-ffinity/nmr_tutorials/Sample_Preparation/4D_Experiments/No_Glycerol.md

 > - Continue centrifugation in 1-minute increments as before.
 > - This ensures that **all of your protein sample is retained** and concentrated together without needing a second filter unit.

+4. Place the filter unit with the concentrated solution with the NMR buffer on ice and head to the NanoDrop station to measure concentration.
+---

 ## 2. Concetration Measurement

 Measure the concetration of your sample by following the [NanoDrop tutorial](../Misc/NanoDrop_tutorial.md).
-This concetration will serve as a starting point for the calculation of how much AcCoa is need to be added to achieve the desired ratio between protein and cofactor (if needed).
+This concetration will serve as a starting point for the calculation of how much AcCoa is needed to be added to achieve the desired ratio between protein and cofactor (if needed).

 ## 3. Final NMR Sample preparation